MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/3-disaster-recovery.md

 ![An illustration showing an example of geographical replication with the primary writable database in one location and the readable secondary databases at two different locations.](../media/3-geo-replication.png)

 Replication mitigates a failed or unreachable data store by executing a *failover*, which changes application configuration to route data requests to a working replica.
-Failover is often automated, triggered by error detection built into a data-storage product, or implemented through a monitoring solution.
-Depending on the implementation and the scenario, failover might need to be manually done by system operators.
+Error detection built into a data-storage product, or that you implement through a monitoring solution, can trigger and often automate failover.
+Depending on the implementation and scenario, system operators might need to manually perform failover.

 Different replication designs place different priorities on data consistency, performance, and cost.